lorenzkuhn/semantic_uncertainty/README.md

 ### Hardware requirements

-Most model runs should run with at least 40GB of GPU memory.
+Most model runs should run with at most 40GB of GPU memory.
 An exception are the experiments on OPT-30B which we run on two 80GB A100s.

 ### Dependencies